deroverda/recommended-radio-streams/README.md

 - **Oroko Radio**: [Link](https://oroko.live/) | Afro Indie Radio features Indie, Folk, and Soul music, led by Nigerian-born artist Tommy WÁ.
 Blending Afro Indie acoustics with poetic storytelling, his music reflects a fusion of genres, drawing from experiences in Nigeria and Ghana.
 Written in English, Yoruba dialects, and pidgin, his soulful works promote connection and emotional depth.
 - **Pan African Space Station**: [Link](https://panafricanspacestation.org.za/) | The Pan African Space Station (PASS), founded by Chimurenga and Neo Muyanga in 2008, is a dynamic platform blending a live radio studio, performance space, research hub, and internet radio station.
 Drawing inspiration from Sun Ra's philosophy, PASS creates new forms of knowledge, challenges perceptions of Africa, and explores shared human and historical connections.
 - **Radio Caprice - Afrobeat**: [Link](http://www.radcap.ru/)
 - **Alefa Music - Afrobeat** [Link](https://alefamusic.net/) | Alefamusic is a webradio dedicated to Malagasy music, especially the salegy rhythm.
 Founded in 2006 in France, it began as a radio show hosted by DJ Gasy Mich and Fabrice Mystone on Aligre FM 93.1 Paris, airing until November 2017.
 The webradio launched in 2012, continuing the show’s legacy by broadcasting Malagasy music worldwide.
-Alefamusic is available on its website and platforms like Orange, Freebox TV, Radioking, TuneIn, and more.
 - **Afro FM**: [Link](http://stream.zeno.fm/fu367ky6hkeuv)
 - **Jazz Afro**: [Link](http://jazz-radio-afro.ice.infomaniak.ch/jazz-radio-afro.mp3)